Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Achievabiliy Proof of Theorem 1: Proposed System and Scheme Design

-Similar to \cite{hao2017achievable}, for (18b) and (18c), using the proof in \cite[Appendix A]{hao2017achievable} and considering that each receiver decodes the multicast part split from private messages and the common message successively, the following DoF tuple is achievable.
+Similar to \cite{hao2017achievable}, for (18b) and (18c), using the proof in \cite[Appendix A]{hao2017achievable} and considering that each receiver decodes the common part split from the unicast messages and the multicast message successively, the following DoF tuple is achievable.

 At $\text{Rx}_1$, we have

 Accordingly, the achievable sum-DoF is defined as

 where